novalagung/godong/README.md

 }
 ```

-Godong only cover the declaration.
-So you need to call `http.ListenAndServer`.
-This make godong special, you also can register custom route (like usual) which is not included on the controller.
+Godong only cover routes declaration.
+Thats make `http.ListenAndServer` need to be called manually.
+This make godong special, because of this we can also register another route like usual.

 Documentation
 ======
-not yet
+Not yet.

 Contribution
 ======
-Feel free to add contribution to this project by fork -> pull request
+Feel free to add contribution to this project by fork -> pull request.

 License
 ======